 However, if the broadband is used by one person and mostly for light usage such as web browsing, social media and email, then you’re not going to see much benefit from the faster connection.
 So, it can be better to save money with a cheaper ADSL service.

 For more help and advice about choosing the right reliable broadband service, our guide “do I need fast broadband?” goes into lots more detail.
 If you're a business and looking for the right broadband, also check out our leased line broadband guide.

 Or if you're now sold on superfast, check out some of the best superfast deals currently available:

 Which providers offer superfast?

-Finding a superfast broadband isn’t a problem when it’s offered by so many ISPs.
-Some of the providers and packages you’ll find on Broadband Genie include:
+Finding superfast broadband isn’t a problem - there's stacks of choice!
+Some broadband providers and packages you’ll find on Broadband Genie include:

 Prices start from under £30 for the initial contract term.
-Extras include free cloud storage, public Wi-F and BT Sports.
+Extras include free cloud storage, public Wi-Fi and TNT Sports.